Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Strong lens modeling of the galaxy cluster

-We run MCMC chains to sample the lens mass parameters using the extended image likelihood.
-We check convergence using the power-spectrum method of \citet{Dunkley+2005}.
-The resulting mass parameter constraints are shown in Fig.~\ref{fig:corner_mass} by the blue contours, which are substantially tighter compared to the image position constraints (red contours) from Sect.~\ref{ssec:SLmod:pointlike}.
-Averaging over all mass model parameters---halo components and cluster members---we find that the posterior uncertainty is reduced by a factor of $\approx12$.
-This is comparable to the gain quoted Schuldt et al. (in prep.) after including extended image modeling of the SN Refsdal host in their lens model of the cluster MACS\,J1149.5$+$2223.
+We ran Markov chain Monte Carlo chains to sample the lens mass parameters using the extended-image likelihood.
+We verified convergence using the power-spectrum method of \citet{Dunkley+2005}.
+Fig.~\ref{fig:corner_mass} shows the resulting mass parameter constraints as blue contours, which are substantially tighter than the image position constraints (red contours) from Sect.~\ref{ssec:SLmod:pointlike}.
+Averaging over all mass model parameters, including halo components and cluster members, we find that the posterior uncertainty is reduced by a factor of $\approx12$.
+This reduction is comparable to the gain reported by Schuldt et al. (in prep.) after including extended image modeling of the SN Refsdal host in their lens model of the cluster MACS\,J1149.5$+$2223.